 Austrian Ranggeln, the wrestling style that lends its name to a brand of jeans and to US cowboys, is the oldest sport in the European Alps.
 Rangglers have no mythology of ancient masters who meditate and preserve their secrets among the eternal snows.
 They spend their working lives there and for hundreds of years, (perhaps thousands, since man first arrived in the Alps) they have wrestled, and in Ranggeln only the best and toughest can win.
 It is contested outside, bare-feet with pants and soft short sleeved top.
 Rules are very similar to US collegiate wrestling with standing and group wrestling ending in a shoulder pin.

-schwingen "to swing" is the Swiss style of traditional wrestling native to the pre-alpine part of German speaking Switzerland.
+Schwingen "to swing" is the Swiss style of traditional wrestling native to the pre-alpine part of German speaking Switzerland.
 Wrestlers wear Schwingerhosen ("wrestling breeches") with belts that are used for taking holds to throw and trip opponents in order to pin their shoulders to the ground to win the bout.

 Schwingen is considered a "national sport" of Switzerland, alongside Hornussen and Steinstossen.

-Over 6,000 years ago, the earliest Chinese term for wrestling, "jǐao dǐ" horn butting), refers to an ancient style of military kung-fu in which soldiers wore horned headgear with which they attempted to butt, throw and defeat their enemies.
+Over 6,000 years ago, the earliest Chinese term for wrestling, "jǐao dǐ" horn butting, refers to an ancient style of military kung-fu in which soldiers wore horned headgear with which they attempted to butt, throw and defeat their enemies.
 Ancient Chinese imperial records state that "jiao di" was used in 2697 BC.
 Shui Jioa evolved into At least 6 variations so the term describes the ancient jacket wrestling style of Beijing, Tianjin and Baoding of Hebei Province.

 Canary Island traditional wrestling comes from the Guanches the earliest known natives of the Canary Islands, although with limited contact between the islands, each island then developed different rules.
 Wrestlers start in the middle of a sand circle, called terrero.
 The object is to make their opponent touch the sand with any part of their body, except the feet.
 To accomplish this, they use different techniques called mañas to throw their opponent off balance.
 Two falls are required to win a bout.
 A match ends when all the members of one team have been defeated.

 Native to Cornwall England, the wrestlers in the Cornish style wear tough jackets enabling them to gain better grip on their opponent.
 All holds are taken upon the other wrestler's jacket, grabbing of the wrists or fingers is forbidden as well as any holding below the waist.
 The flat of the hand is allowed to be used to push or deflect an opponent.
 The objective of Cornish wrestling is to throw your opponent flat on his back.
 Three sticklers (referees) watch and control each bout.
 Four pins are located on the back of a wrestler, two at the back of each shoulder and two either side just above the buttocks.
-If a wrestler manages to throw his opponent flat onto his back, the bout is over. thro The sticklers will each raise their sticks when they perceive a Back has been achieved.
+If a wrestler manages to throw his opponent flat onto his back, the bout is over.
+The sticklers will each raise their sticks when they perceive a Back has been achieved.
 If two sticklers raise their sticks but one does not a back is still awarded.

 This backhold style is practiced in Sardinia and closely resembles Scottish and Cumberland backhold styles.

 The wrestlers will stand facing each other one arm under the armpit and the other over the opponent's shoulder-arm; the right cheek touches the opposite one, one hand gripping the other wrist or even the other hand behind the opponent's back so as to tighten it firmly.
 No other form of grip is allowed.
-S'istrumpa means unbalancing the opponent by resorting to any leg, thrust, lifting from the ground, pr trip. tripping, The fight is interrupted when one of the two wrestlers falls to the ground.
+S'istrumpa means unbalancing the opponent by resorting to any leg, thrust, lifting from the ground, or tripping.
+The fight is interrupted when one of the two wrestlers falls to the ground.